-- Diamond Crystal kosher salt (see note) and freshly ground black pepper
+Diamond Crystal kosher salt (see notes) and freshly ground black pepper

 Adjust oven rack to center position and preheat oven to 450°F. Pat chicken breasts dry and season generously with salt and pepper.
 Heat oil in an oven-safe medium stainless steel skillet over high heat until just starting to smoke.
 Carefully lay chicken breasts into hot skillet skin side down.
 Cook without moving until skin is deep golden brown and very crisp, about 6 minutes.
 Carefully flip chicken breasts and transfer skillet to the oven.

 While chicken roasts, combine wine and stock in a liquid measuring cup and sprinkle gelatin over the top.
 Set aside.

 Cook chicken until an instant-read thermometer inserted into the thickest part of the chicken breasts registers 150°F, about 7 to 12 minutes.
 Remove skillet from oven and transfer chicken to a cutting board.
 Set aside to rest while you make the pan sauce.

 Pour off all but 1 tablespoon of fat from the skillet and place over high heat.
 Add shallots and garlic and cook, stirring, until softened and fragrant, about 30 seconds.
 Add wine/stock mixture and cook, scraping up any browned bits from the bottom of the pan with a wooden spoon.
 Continue cooking on high heat until sauce is reduced by about two-thirds, 5 to 8 minutes.
 Stir in butter and soy sauce and cook at a hard boil until emulsified, about 30 seconds.
 Remove from heat and set aside.